ashanthi93/MartRunnerUCSC/README.md

 # MartRunnerUCSC
 2nd year group project

-This project is based on java EE and Bootstrap .
+This project is based on java EE and Bootstrap technologies.